GTO Engineering Squalo is like a classic Ferrari built new, and you can now order one

 Despite costing about a $1 million, still a bargain compared to the real thing, GTO Engineering's classic Ferraris, known as the Revival series, were successful enough to lead the company toward taking on a more ambitious project.
 It's another creation inspired by a 1960s-era Ferrari, this time the legendary 250 GTO.

-Previously referred to as Project Moderna, GTO Engineering last week confirmed the car's official name as Squalo, the Italian word for “shark.”
+Previously referred to as Project Moderna, GTO Engineering confirmed in April the car's official name as Squalo, the Italian word for “shark.”
 The company also released new photos that show the car's final design.

 Unlike the 250 GT SWB (shown below) and 250 Testa Rossa Revival models, which were based on a genuine Ferrari chassis, either from a donor 330 or 365, the Squalo is being built from the ground up using a custom tubular steel chassis, aluminum sub-frames, and carbon-fiber body panels.
 It will also feature modern suspension, brakes and electronics to ensure modern safety and reliability.